No more typing reviews! Try our Samantha, our new voice AI agent.

 Setup Cost

-Prisma Access is costly but valued for its comprehensive security features, flexible licensing, and no hidden costs for enterprises.
+Prisma Access is costly but valued for its comprehensive security, with room for pricing and licensing flexibility improvement.

 Licensing costs can vary depending on the number of users, sometimes costing around a hundred to one hundred fifty dollars per user.